niftynei/glightning/README.md

 ## Work in Progress
-Please note that `golight` is currently a work in progress.
+Please note that `glightning` is currently a work in progress.

 Futher, the API, provided as is and is subject to revision without warning.